densmirnov/suiprophet-docs/README.md

-# Suiprophet Docs
+# DelfiN Docs

-This repository contains the canonical documentation site for Suiprophet, built with VitePress and deployed through GitHub Pages.
+This repository contains the canonical documentation site for DelfiN, built with VitePress and deployed through GitHub Pages.

 ## Local development